 We try to review and respond to applications once a week, and appreciate your patience and understanding.

 Very Common Questions:

-Adoption fees are $200 per cat or kitten, which includes their first vaccines, deworming, flea treatment, ear tattoo, spay or neuter and more.
+Adoption fees are $250 per cat or kitten, which includes (at a minimum) their first vaccines, deworming, flea treatment, ear tattoo, microchip, spay/neuter and more.

 The best way to introduce a new cat or kitten to your fur family.